rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/intro.md

 -   `parent` is a base project definition, but without code style checks (which require separate packaging to make it shared between external projects);
 -   `parent-detekt` is a packaged **Detekt** ruleset.

-Additionally, for serverless **Lambda** projects/modules there is `parent-lambda` module that establishes a common foundation for logging (and maybe other aspects in future).